EXPLAINER: 'Neutral' Europe recedes as NATO set to expand

 The war in Ukraine has reopened the debate about what Ireland’s neutrality means.
 Ireland has imposed sanctions on Russia and sent nonlethal aid to Ukraine in response to the invasion.

-Ireland has been participating in European Union battlegroups — part of the bloc’s efforts to harmonize its militaries.
+Ireland has been participating in EU battlegroups — part of the bloc’s efforts to harmonize its militaries.

 Kruizinga, who has contributed to a Cambridge History of the First World War on neutrality, suggested that the more that EU and NATO memberships are similar, the better it is for the bloc “to portray itself as a geopolitical power.”